 Disadvantages

+(a) Selection of Base Year:

+It is not so easy to select the base year.
+Usually, a normal year is taken as the base year.
+But it is very difficult to select such a base year for the propose of ascertaining the trend.
+Otherwise, comparison or trend analyses will be of no value.

+(b) Consistency:

+It is also very difficult to follow a consistent accounting principle and policy particularly when the trends of business accounting are constantly changing.

+(c) Useless in Inflationary Situations:

+Analysis of trend percentage is useless at the time of price-level change (i.e. in inflation).
+Trends of data which are taken for comparison will present a misleading result

 Analyzing the Impact of Single Events

 When you try to assess the impact of a single event, the major problem is that there are always many events occurring at any one time.
 Suppose you are trying to assess the effect of a new toll on bridge A on traffic across bridge B, but a new store opened near bridge B the same day the toll was introduced, permanently increasing traffic on bridge B. When critics remind us that "correlation does not imply causation", they are mostly talking about the possible effects of overlooked variables.
 But in these time-series examples we are talking about the possible effects of overlooked events.
 It's difficult to say which type of problem is more intractable, but they do seem to be two different types of problem.